miracle-42/demo.futureforms/README.md

 In FutureForms this is cut down to a front-end, a generic back-end and a database.

-Here the sketch shows the Javascript application running in the client browser and then sending SQL to the `openrestapi` back-end.
+Here the sketch shows the Javascript application running in the client browser and then sending SQL to the `openrestdb` back-end.
-The `openrestapi` converts the SQL to the appropriate database driver and sends the result back to the client.
+The `openrestdb` converts the SQL to the appropriate database driver and sends the result back to the client.

 ![Figure: Building Blocks](img/blocks.svg)